 If you can't reduce or reuse the waste, then try to recycle.
 There are opportunities to recycle all of the items below through facilities across the Borough:

-To find out what can be recycled and how, contact Woking Borough Council using the details below or see www.woking.gov.uk/waste.
+To find out what can be recycled and how, visit www.jointwastesolutions.org.

 Finally, if you cannot reduce, reuse or recycle, make sure that you dispose of the waste carefully and safely.
-You should use wheeled bins or bags provided by Woking Borough Council for household waste, or use litter bins if you are in public areas.
+You should use wheeled bins or bags provided for household waste, or use litter bins if you are in public areas.

 More bulky household waste items can be taken to one of the local Civic Amenity Sites, operated by Surrey Waste Management.
 Woking Borough Council operates a household collection for large items, although a charge is made for this service.

-Contact Woking Borough Council or Surrey Waste Management if you are unsure of how to dispose of your waste safely.
+Visit www.jointwastesolutions.org or contact Surrey Waste Management if you are unsure of how to dispose of your waste safely.

 - Surrey Waste Management (Vine court, Chalk Pit Lane, Dorking, Surrey) are responsible for the disposal of waste in Surrey.
 Please contact them for information about waste disposal or local Civic Amenity sites for household waste.
 Tel 01306 748 300, email firstname.lastname@example.org